Reproducing Testcases

 VM, by building the scenario binary without the nyx feature and supplying it

-the input either through stdin
+the input either through stdin or the FUZZAMOTO_INPUT environment variable.

 Build all scenarios for reproduction purposes: